neeraj-compchem/Ligand-parameterization/README.md

 ## How to cite
-This code is released under the MIT license.
-Commercial use, Modification, Distribution, and Private use are all permitted.
+The code provided here is released under the MIT license.
+Commercial use, modification, and private use are all permitted.
 Please use the following citation to acknowledge this workflow:

 The manuscript is under submission.
 The final reference will be updated here.